Domestic Violence Defense Attorneys

 The moment you have been charged with or accused of domestic violence, you are placed in a very difficult and painful situation.
 Not only can you be blocked from being with your family, but your hard-earned reputation will be called into question.
 Even if you are not taken to jail, you will likely be unable to return to your home and your loved ones if a protection order is taken out against you.

-While domestic abuse is a real, there are often those who use the system for their own advantage, sometimes for malicious vindication or even for material gain.
+While domestic abuse is real, there are often those who use the system for their own advantage, sometimes for malicious vindication or even for material gain.
 In such challenging circumstances, you need an honest representative to fight for your rights.
 Our domestic violence lawyers at Cross Law Office are determined help protect your rights, ensure your voice is heard, and defend your side of the story.

 Types of Protection Orders in Ohio

-There are four different kinds of protection orders in Ohio: Domestic Violence/Dating Violence Temporary Protection Orders (DVTPO) and Criminal Protection Orders (CRPO), issued by criminal courts; Civil Stalking Protection Orders (CSPO), issued by a civil court judge against familial or household members; and Stalking or Sexually Orientated Offense Protection Order (SSOOPO) issues by a civil court to protect those who are being stalked.
+There are several different kinds of protection orders in Ohio: Domestic Violence/Dating Violence Temporary Protection Orders (DVTPO) and Criminal Protection Orders (CRPO), issued by criminal courts; Civil Stalking Protection Orders (CSPO), issued by a civil court judge against familial or household members; and Stalking or Sexually Orientated Offense Protection Order (SSOOPO) issues by a civil court to protect those who are being stalked.

 Such orders are put in place as a method of stopping alleged abuse.
 They not only bar a defendant from contacting family in person, but often restricts any communication through email, texting, calling, writing a letter, or even having a third-party bring a message to a family residence.
 It may also award temporary custody of minor children to an alleged victim, should that be in question.